 Why does the timeline of when Joseph Smith learned Hebrew and worked on the Book of Abraham matter?

 Michael Hubbard MacKay: The manuscripts of the Book of Abraham that date to the mid-1830s—and apparently to mid-1835—do not contain any Hebrew words.
 In contrast, the new content that was published in the early 1840s does contain Hebrew words.

 It therefore appears that Smith’s study of Hebrew in the winter of 1835–1836 was put to use in the translation efforts that followed.

 Matt Grey’s chapter on Hebrew in the Book of Abraham argues that Smith began his study of Hebrew because he felt that doing so would help him to better understand the Book of Abraham.

 Mark Ashurst-McGee: As in my answer to the previous question, Smith’s broadened linguistic capacity—after having studied Hebrew—may have allowed God to reveal the Book of Abraham to him within a larger linguistic scope.

 What have you learned about the way Joseph Smith sought and received revelation?

-Mark Ashurst-McGee: He was not afraid to involve his best mental efforts in the process of revelation.
+Mark Ashurst-McGee: Joseph Smith was not afraid to involve his best mental efforts in the process of revelation.